How does this medication work? What will it do for me?

 Many things can affect the dose of a medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are using the medication without consulting your doctor.

 It is important that this medication be used exactly as prescribed by your doctor.
 Apply the gel at the same time each day.
 If you miss a dose, do not double the dose the next day.
 If your next dose is less than 12 hours away, wait and apply your next dose the next day, as usual.
 If it is more than 12 hours until the next dose, apply the dose you missed, and resume your normal dosage the next day.
+If you accidentally spill some of the contents of a packet, do not open a new packet.
+Apply your normal dose the next day.

 This medication is flammable because the gel contains alcohol.
 Avoid fire, flame, or smoking until the gel has dried.
 Allow the gel to dry for approximately 2 minutes before covering it with clothing.